bmwade8/Thatshowmafiaworks/README.md

 This bot should dynamically respond to events within the server itself, such as new members joining the server, or members gaining levels.
 It should also respond to commands with the '+' prefix:

+There is a big exception when it comes to what the bot can do.
+Namely, most of the functionality of the bot does not apply to server owners.
+This is because server owners have the highest permissions within their server.
+A bot can therefore never overwrite a server owner's nickname or role.
+You can very easily see why this interferes with the bot's functionality.
+If this is an issue for you, I recommend adding a 3rd member, such as a friend or an alternate account, to the server, and testing the bot through this new 3rd member.

 ### Examples